On refined metric and hermitian structures in arithmetic, I: Galois-Gauss sums and weak ramification: Abstract

 \section{Abstract}

-We use techniques of relative algebraic $K$-theory to develop a common refinement of the existing theories of metrized and hermitian Galois structures in arithmetic.
-As a first application of this very general approach, we then use it to prove several new results, and to formulate a framework of new conjectures, concerning the detailed arithmetic properties of wildly ramified Galois-Gauss sums.
+We use techniques of relative algebraic $K$-theory to develop a common refinement of the theories of metrised and hermitian Galois structures in arithmetic.
+As a first application of the general approach, we then use it to prove several new results, and to formulate several explicit new conjectures, concerning the detailed arithmetic properties of a natural class of wildly ramified Galois-Gauss sums.